coiby/WuGroup/Bechmark.md

 4      2h24m WALL
 8      2h38m WALL
 ```
+(according to the above result, the parameter `npool` has marginal effect)

 /home/coiby/flops/ph4q (two representations and 32 processes) (the parameter `npool` has marginal effect, I guess if it is caused by too few processes)